Step 1 – Select Videos For Watermarking

 - Tile option that fills video with your watermark.

-Unfortunately, there are techniques that allow watermark removal.
 Read our guide to learn how to position a watermark for a better protection of your videos: How To Improve Your Watermark Protection.

 Step 3 – Specify Output Folder And Apply Watermark To Your Videos